-After a rather loud evening with the film crew, having to be back in the pit garages at the world Famous Silverstone motor racing circuit at 7.am was not my idea of fun.
-We had just filmed three TV commercials with Michael Schumacher and Nico Rosberg and we were liberally celebrating the job done.
+It was a rather loud and liquid evening with the film crew after we had been shooting a commercial with Michael Schumacher and his partner Nico Rosberg, having to be back in the pit garages at the world Famous Silverstone motor racing circuit at 7.am was not my idea of fun. .
 We still had Schumacher’s’ backup F1 Mercedes car.
-It was to be picked up at 10am but the Classic car Grand Prix was coming in the next morning at 7, and being in charge of the film team, I was volunteered to go and guard this car until I could officially hand it back to Mercedes.
+It was to be picked up at 10am but the Classic car Grand Prix was coming in the next morning at 7, and being in charge of the film team, everyone agreed that I should go and guard this car until I could officially hand it back to team Mercedes.

-Soon the garages smelt of petrol and oil that was just so heady.
-Standing around keeping watch over Michael Schumacher’s car I chatted with one or two peopel who wandered over with mild curiosity to look at this £1m technological beast.
+Soon the garages smelt of petrol and oil and toast that was just so heady.
+Standing there, keeping watch over Michael Schumacher’s car, I chatted with one or two peopel who wandered over with mild curiosity to look at this £1m technological beast.
 But they were soon gone; drawn back to their machines of bygone days.

 I was given a mug of coffee by one small group who had an Alfa Romeo car.
 I was told it was related to a model of a car made famous by veteran racing driver Juan Manuel Fangio from Argentina, one of the greatest racing drivers of them all and who had won the 1950 British Grand Prix at this very race track, in an Alpha.

 Fangio dominated the first decade of Formula One racing, he was inducted into the Formula One Hall of Fame, and is regarded by many as one of the greatest racing drivers of all time and holds the highest winning percentage in F1, 46 percent – winning 24 of 52 F1 races he entered.
 In 1952 Fangio crashed and broke his neck.
 But a year later he came back.
 He was world champion five times – a record that remained unbeaten until Michael Schumacher, arrived on the scene, 46 years later.